rainerpm/CSAssignmentChecker/README.md

 The program's Main Menu\
 **(? ? ?)judge (a)utojudge score(b)oard (l)og e(x)it (\<ENTER\>=check)?**\
 has the following options
-* **(? ? ?)** A choice of class period numbers which cause the program to enter manual mode and monitor that class period's folder for student program submissions.
-The program processes any current (and future) program submissions to that class period's folder - oldest submission is processed first.
-Incorrect output differences will be shown in **diff window** after which the **Assignment Menu** is displayed.
+* **(? ? ?)** A choice of class period numbers which cause the program to enter judging mode. **CSAC** now processes program submissions to that class period's folder - the oldest submission is processed first.
+A **diff window** will show any difference between the program's output and the expected output.
+Then **Assignment Menu** is displayed.
 * **(a)utojuge** Brings up the Autojudge Menu **(? ? ?)autojudge (m)ultiple (\<ENTER\>=all periods)?**.
 Specified class period folders are checked and any current (and future) program submissions are processed and automatically judged - if program output is not correct, the submission is counted as incorrect.
 * **(l)og** Program opens the global log file (logGlobal.txt in **rootDir**) in the text editor.
 * **e(x)it** Exits the program